 Enrollment — Accepting that enrollment growth is not entirely within the campus’s control, what do we see as the preferred enrollment level for Berkeley and how should this enrollment be distributed?

 Financial Strategies — How can Berkeley foster a sustainable financial model with an evolving diversity of revenue sources?

-Feedback on the draft steering committee report and the working groups’ reports can be submitted through this web site.
+Feedback on the strategic plan overview, steering committee report, and working group reports can be submitted through this web site.